-We pay the Adviser certain fees as compensation for its services under the Advisory Agreement, consisting of a base management fee and an incentive fee, and a loan servicing fee for the Adviser's role as servicer pursuant to the Credit Facility, all as described below.
-On July 12, 2022, our Board of Directors, including a majority of the directors who are not parties to the Advisory Agreement or interested persons of either party, approved the annual renewal of the Advisory Agreement through August 31, 2023.
+We pay the Adviser certain fees as compensation for its services under the Advisory Agreement, consisting of a base management fee and an incentive fee and a loan servicing fee for the Adviser's role as servicer pursuant to our Credit Facility, all as described below.
+Our Board of Directors, including a majority of the directors who are not parties to the Advisory Agreement or interested persons of either party, approved the Advisory Agreement.
+On January 24, 2025, the Company entered into the Advisory Agreement, which was approved by the Company's stockholders at a stockholders' meeting on January 4, 2024, as a result of a change of control of the Advisory Agreement, other than the date and term of the Advisory Agreement.

-Two of our executive officers, David Gladstone (our chairman and chief executive officer) and Terry Lee Brubaker (our chief operating officer) serve as directors and executive officers of the Adviser, which is 100% indirectly owned and controlled by Mr. Gladstone.
+One of our executive officers, David Gladstone (our chairman and chief executive officer) serves as a director and executive officer of the Adviser, which, as of March 31, 2025, is 100% indirectly owned by Mr. Gladstone.
 David Dullum (our president) is also the executive vice president of private equity (buyouts) of the Adviser.
 Michael LiCalsi, our general counsel and secretary (who also serves as the Administrator's president, general counsel and secretary), is also the executive vice president of administration, general counsel, and secretary of our Adviser.

-The following table summarizes the base management fees, loan servicing fees, incentive fees, and associated non-contractual, unconditional, and irrevocable credits reflected in our accompanying Consolidated Statements of Operations.
+The following table summarizes the base management fees, loan servicing fees, incentive fees, and associated non-contractual, unconditional, and irrevocable credits reflected in our accompanying Consolidated Statements of Operations: